 But the court noted that other facts suggest that the crimes were separate and distinct.
 This includes the fact that the victims differed.
 The tax fraud case impacted taxpayers; whereas, the wire fraud case only impacted the persons the defendant stole from.

-The takeaway is that a tax offense that is committed at the same time as another criminal offence will most likely be treated as separate and distinct crimes.
-The result is that the tax crime can add to the sentence range for the other crime.
+The takeaway is that a tax offense that is committed at the same time as another criminal offense will most likely be treated as a separate and distinct crime.
+The result is that the tax crime can add to the sentencing range for the other crime.